Bungay railway station: History

 In August 1912 the line was temporarily closed between Bungay and Harleston as the River Waveney had flooded.
 The GER provided a number of its own buses to provide a replacement passenger service in the interim.

 On 1 January 1923, the GER amalgamated with several other railways to form the London & North Eastern Railway following the 1923 grouping.

-During World War 2 the station probably saw its busiest period of operation due to the proximity of a number of airbases.
+During World War II the station probably saw its busiest period of operation due to the proximity of a number of airbases.

 In 1948 following nationalisation of the railways the station became part of the Eastern Region of British Railways.
 In 1952 the line was badly affected by a number of gales in the area.
 A steam crane was bought in from Ipswich to assist with clearing the line.

 Passenger services were withdrawn in 1953 although a number of enthusiast specials traversed the line up until 1960.

 As it opened in stages the line closed in stages.
-The Bungay - Harleston section closed in late 1960 but freight between Bungay and Beccles lingered on until August 1964.
+The Bungay - Harleston section closed in late 1960 but freight between Bungay and Beccles continued until August 1964.